sonic-net/SONiC/doc/mgmt/Transformer_RFC_Compliance.md

 ## 4.4 DELETE Operation

-\-     DELETE uri container , - 204(No Content)
+\-     DELETE uri container - 204(No Content)

-\-     DELETE uri list
+\-     DELETE uri list - 204(No Content)

-\-     DELETE uri list instance
+\-     DELETE uri list instance - 204(No Content)

-\-     DELETE uri leaf
+\-     DELETE uri leaf - 204(No Content)

-\-     DELETE uri leaf-list
+\-     DELETE uri leaf-list - 204(No Content)

-\-     DELETE uri leaf-list instance
+\-     DELETE uri leaf-list instance - 204(No Content)

-\-     DELETE with uri: list instance not existent return code - 404(Not Found)
+\-     DELETE with uri: list instance not existent - 404(Not Found)

-​     /* expected return code - 204(No Content), note we don't return 404 below cases. */

-\-     DELETE with uri: leaf not existent, 204(No Content)
+\-     DELETE with uri: leaf not existent - 204(No Content)

-\-     DELETE with uri: leaf-lst not existent
+\-     DELETE with uri: leaf-list not existent - 204(No Content)

-\-     DELETE with uri: leaf-lst instance not existent
+\-     DELETE with uri: leaf-list instance not existent - 204(No Content)